Milica Djordjevic

-Life and background
+Early life and education

-Djordjević grew up in the Serbian capital, Belgrade.
+Djordjević grew up in Belgrade, Serbia.
 As a young child she hoped to become a concert pianist or a painter.
-She went to classical gymnasium and specialized music school, which she decided to enroll during the NATO bombing of Yugoslavia, when her refuge was not a bunker but playing the piano for virually endless hours of air raids.
+She went to classical gymnasium and specialized music school.

 During teenage years she seriously considered a career in physics, theatre or art.
 Both painting and physics are still an important part of composer's life: her first impulse for sound representation, i.e. the notation, is a drawing and physics is inextricably linked to music.

+Djordjević composition from the faculty of music in Belgrade.
+She was a postgraduate student at the Conservatoire de Strasbourg, where she studied with Ivan Fedele.
+She then studied composition and computer music Cursus1 at IRCAM, Paris, and Berlin, where she finished 3rd cycle studies at HfM Hanns Eisler in the class of Hanspeter Kyburz.